adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 - **Admin URL**: `https://na1-sandbox.admin.commerce.adobe.com/{tenant_id}`
 - **REST API Endpoint**: `https://na1-sandbox.api.commerce.adobe.com/{tenant_id}`

-## Prerequisites
-1. Ensure you have access to your Adobe Commerce sandbox environment
-2. Have your tenant ID ready
-3. Have a terminal with `curl` and `jq` installed
-4. Have the Adobe I/O CLI (`aio`) installed and configured
-5. Have access to your Stage workspace

 ## Payment Method Integration
-In this section, we'll create a new payment method called "PARTNER-PAY" and integrate it into your storefront.

 ### Step 1: Set Up Environment Variables
 1. Open your terminal